cloozo/jonacin-portfolio/README.md

  Overall, it was a great learning experience and this activity has helped me greatly advanced in my road to becoming a web developper.

 ## link to my portfolu page can be found here:
-[Click here to see Calendar Challenge App] (https://cloozo.github.io/jonacin-portfolio/portfolio.html)
+[Click the link to see my portfolio] (https://cloozo.github.io/jonacin-portfolio/portfolio.html)
 ![portfoliosite](https://user-images.githubusercontent.com/84163696/139619611-924b9634-208d-4bde-b113-f7c195cf4a0d.png)

 ## recent group project:
-[Click here to see Chef Bartender App ] (https://alysnyder.github.io/group-1-project/)
+[Click th link to see the Chef Bartender App ] (https://alysnyder.github.io/group-1-project/)
 ![chefbartender](https://user-images.githubusercontent.com/84163696/139619577-98c5cf9c-ec0d-42cf-8aca-db0df23fc72c.png)